restless226/pulzion-registration-gateway-ui/README.md

-# pulzion_registeration_gateway_ui
+# pulzion-registration-gateway-ui

-- Registeration Gateway UI Design for Pulzion Application (Gatway UI was used in actual application during 2020 college fest).
+- Registration Gateway UI Design for Pulzion Application (Gatway UI was used in actual application during 2020 college fest).

 ## Tech stack used
-- Android, Flutter, Dart
+- Android, Flutter, Dart.

 ## Features

-- It accepts registeration details (with validations) of a user and then user can select Technical and Non-Technical events to participate.
+- It accepts registration details (with validations) of a user and then user can select Technical and Non-Technical events to participate.

 - Desired slots can booked individually for selected events and then user will be redirected to the Payment Gateway.